-In 2012, the Corporation implemented a deferred stock unit plan ("DSU Plan"), as subsequently amended as described in this Circular, which permits directors and employees to elect to receive all or a portion of their annual compensation in deferred stock units ("DSUs").
+In 2012, the Corporation implemented a deferred stock unit plan ("DSU Plan"), as subsequently amended, which permits directors and employees to elect to receive all or a portion of their base salary in deferred stock units ("DSUs").

 In addition, the Compensation Committee has the authority to make discretionary awards of DSUs pursuant to the DSU Plan.
 Discretionary awards will be made on a basis consistent with the process for grants of stock options under the Plan, as described above under "Option-based Awards".